OFranke/digethic-febraury0/README.md

 ## Troubleshooting

-If something with your python version is not working, you might need to change the first line in `setup.sh` or `setup.ps1` from
+If somethin with your python version is not working, you might need to change the first line in `setup.sh` or `setup.ps1` from

 ```